WHAT ARE WE FOR, WHAT DO WE DO?

 citizens' law-proposal works in practice, taking examples from other

 countries, and persuade many people to become active supporters.
-With
+I&R ~ GB with

 provides campaign resources, offers to provide speakers, organises